Mael-zys/T2M-GPT/README.md

 </details>

-## 6. Mesh Rendering
+## 6. SMPL Mesh Rendering

 <details>
 <summary>
-Mesh Rendering
+SMPL Mesh Rendering
 </summary>

 You should input the npy folder address and the motion names.
 Here is an example: